-Dr. Thomas Weshefsky and the staff at Carolina Forest Family Eyecare's Myopia Control Center help patients from all over Myrtle Beach with their vision correction needs.
+At Carolina Forest Family Eyecare's Myopia Control Center, Dr. Thomas Weshefsky and the staff help patients with their vision correction needs.
 If you or a loved one have any vision difficulties, we can help.

 All You Need To Know About Vision Correction